 There are many parts of the body that we think of as being closely linked.
 The wrist and hand are one example.
 Likewise, anyone who has felt lower back and upper buttock pain can tell you how closely these two areas are linked.

 The lower back is also called the lumbar region, and it’s located directly above the buttocks.
 Feeling pain in the lower back is common; medical studies report that about 31 million Americans have lower back pain at any given time.
 Nerves that run from the lower back into the upper buttocks allow pain to be felt in both areas at the same time.
 Physical therapists can help you learn the root cause of your pain.
-They can also help you find top-notch treatment for your lumbar and buttock pain.
+They can also help you find exceptional treatment for your lumbar and buttock pain.

 Two common causes of lower back and upper buttock pain